pbedi/jsHandleBarsTemplating/README.md

 jsHandleBarsTemplating
 ======================

  A sample based on VideoTutorialWatch session 20 &amp; 22 - which used Twitter query at that time, but now Twitter has stopped offering it without authentication.
-I hve used ColdFusion as back end to supply and filter data
+I have used ColdFusion as back end to supply and filter data

 A CFC has been added to do JSON calls, you can use different server to do this call.